SS Byron D. Benson

-Byron D. Benson was a steam tanker built in 1920–1921 by Oscar Daniels Shipbuilding Co. of Tampa for Tide Water Oil Co., a subsidiary of Standard Oil, with intention of operating between New York and oil-producing ports of the southern United States and Mexico.
-The ship was named after Byron D. Benson, founder of Tide Water Pipe Co.
+Byron D. Benson was a steam tanker built in 1920–1921 by Oscar Daniels Shipbuilding Co. of Tampa for Tide Water Oil Company, a subsidiary of Standard Oil, with intention of operating between New York and oil-producing ports of the southern United States and Mexico.
+The ship was named after Byron D. Benson, the first president of Tide Water Oil.

-Design and Construction
+Design and construction

-Early in 1920 Tide Water Oil Co. decided to add another tanker to expand their fleet of four vessels operating between the southern oil ports and New York and New Jersey.
-The contract for the new vessel was awarded to the Oscar Daniels Shipbuilding Co. and the ship was laid down at the shipbuilder's yard in Tampa (yard number 11) on 29 June 1920, and launched on 15 September 1921, with Miss Jane Benson of New York, granddaughter of Byron D. Benson, serving as the sponsor.
-The ship was built on the Isherwood principle of longitudinal framing providing extra strength to the body of the vessel, had two main decks and a shelter deck.
-Byron D. Benson had electric lights installed along the decks, and was also equipped with wireless of De Forest type.
+Early in 1920 Tide Water Oil Company decided to add another tanker to expand their fleet of four vessels operating between the southern oil ports and New York and New Jersey.
+The contract for the new vessel was awarded to the Oscar Daniels Shipbuilding Co. and the ship was laid down at the shipbuilder's yard in Tampa, Florida, (yard number 11) on June 1920, and launched on 15 September 1921, with Miss Jane Benson of New York, granddaughter of Byron D. Benson, serving as the sponsor.